ierollins-rocket/Hello-world/README.md

 Trust is earned and not given freely.

-It's with this spirit, we've created this GitHub repo to make documents publicly accessible and to ensure they evolve with the needs of our entrepreneurs and investors.
+It's with this spirit, we've created this GitHub repo to make documents publicly accessible under [open source license] and to ensure they evolve with the needs of our entrepreneurs and investors.

 In this repo you'll find: